 I’m pretty fascinated by the Long Island Serial killer case.
 It’s been some time since we had an evil, undetectable serial killer case to watch in real-time.
-Though it’s faded from news and been replaced by, well, mostly Trump for fuck’s sake… this is certainly a story to keep a light on.
+Though it’s faded from the news and been replaced by, well, mostly Trump for fuck’s sake, this is certainly a story to keep a spotlight on.
 There are dozens of women whose lives have been cut short with zero progress towards justice of any kind.

 The more cynical side of me might say that because they were escorts and sex workers that their cases are deemed “less important” to solve compared to other things cops are coming across every day involving people with more “societal value.”
 That’s the more cynical side.